-Our total cash and cash equivalents were \$138.6 million at March 31, 2021.
-During the three months ended March 31, 2021, we recorded net proceeds of \$107.9 million from the issuance of shares of our common stock ("Common Stock") in an underwritten public offering (see Note 9).
-We also sold shares of our Common Stock under our at-the-market facility during the three months ended March 31, 2021 and recorded net proceeds of approximately \$499,000.
+Our total cash and cash equivalents were \$127.6 million at June 30, 2021.
+During the six months ended June 30, 2021, we recorded net proceeds of \$107.9 million from the issuance of shares of our common stock ("Common Stock") in an underwritten public offering (see Note 9).
+We also sold shares of our common stock under our at-the-market facility during the six months ended June 30, 2021 and recorded net proceeds of approximately \$499,000.

 The CRG Loan is due and payable on December 31, 2023 (the "Maturity Date").
-The CRG Loan bears interest at a per annum rate (subject to increase during an event of default) equal to 12.5%, of which 2.5% may be paid in-kind at our election, so long as no default or event of default under the CRG Loan Agreement has occurred and is continuing.
-We are required to make interest only payments on a quarterly basis until the Maturity Date.
-We will also be required to pay an exit fee equal to 6% of the aggregate principal amounts advanced (including any paid-in-kind amounts) under the CRG Loan Agreement. to certain exceptions, we are required to make mandatory prepayments of the CRG Loan with the proceeds of assets sales and in the event of a change of control of our Company.
+The CRG Loan bears interest at a per annum rate (subject to increase during an event of default) equal to 12.5%, of which 2.5% may be paid in-kind at the election of the Company, so long as no default or event of default under the CRG Loan Agreement has occurred and is continuing.
+The Company is required to make interest only payments on a quarterly basis until the Maturity Date.
+The Company will also be required to pay an exit fee equal to 6% of the aggregate principal amounts advanced (including any paid-in-kind amounts) under the CRG Loan Agreement. to certain exceptions, we are required to make mandatory prepayments of the CRG Loan with the proceeds of assets sales and in the event of a change of control of our Company.
 In addition, we may make a voluntary prepayment of the CRG Loan, in whole or in part, at any time.
-All mandatory and voluntary prepayments of the CRG Loan are subject to the payment of prepayment premiums, if prepayment occurs after December 31, 2020 and on or prior to December 31, 2021, in an amount equal to 3% of the aggregate outstanding principal amount of the CRG Loan being prepaid.
+All mandatory and voluntary prepayments of the CRG Loan are subject to the payment of prepayment premiums as follows: (i) if prepayment occurs after December 31, 2020 and on or prior to December 31, 2021, an amount equal to 3% of the aggregate outstanding principal amount of the CRG Loan being prepaid.
 No prepayment premium is due on any principal prepaid after December 31, 2021.

-Certain of our existing and future subsidiaries, including the Guarantors, are guaranteeing our obligations under the CRG Loan Agreement.
+Certain of the Company's existing and future subsidiaries, including the Guarantors, are guaranteeing the obligations of us under the CRG Loan Agreement.
 Our obligations under the CRG Loan Agreement and the guarantee of such obligations are secured by a pledge of substantially all of our and the Guarantors' assets.